Woodstock Safe Routes

 See also our page of FAQs on Speed Limits, One-Way streets and HGV Weight Limits

-A Safe Pedestrian/Cycle route connecting Woodstock to Wootton,
+safe pedestrian/cycle route connecting Woodstock to Wootton,

 Stonesfield and Charlbury through the provision of a segregated